Cell Signaling and Stem Cell-Mediated Tissue Repair

-Using the awesome regenerative power of the planarian flatworm (which is able to regenerate any and all tissues, even brain!), my research investigates the questions of animal shape.
-Planaria are remarkable in that they can regenerate an entire worm from just a tiny fragment of the original.
-This allows us to study how all the many different activities (cell migration, cell division, gene regulation, even cell death) are coordinated across thousands of cells, so that regenerating planarians always end up looking like a stereotypical “planaria.”
-Disrupt this coordination and new worms end up wildly misshapen—with tiny shrunken heads or even multiple heads!
-If we can figure out how shape is determined, this will provide strategies to further regenerative medicine’s goal of replacing lost organs or limbs.
+Using the awesome regenerative powers of the planarian flatworm (which is able to regenerate any and all tissues, even brain!), our lab investigates the signals that initiate and regulate regeneration.
+Planarians are remarkable in that they can regenerate an entire worm from just a tiny fragment of the original.
+This allows us to study how all the many different activities (cell migration, cell division, gene regulation, cell-cell communication, even cell death) are coordinated across thousands of cells, so that regenerating planarians always end up looking like a stereotypical “planarian.”

 Dr. Beane's Courses: